News

 They see their faith as a support during challenging times.
 Prayer is the second most common way that they cope with stress, tied with distracting themselves by watching or reading something.

 And while they may often be regarded as an “anxious generation,” they are optimistic about the future.
-Four in five Gen Z evangelicals believe that they can make a meaningful impact in the world for succeeding generations.
+Four in five Gen Z Protestants believe that they can make a meaningful impact in the world for succeeding generations.

-Young Life offered CT an exclusive look at these evangelical breakouts from its recent release of The Relate Project, a study which examined the beliefs and aspirations of 7,261 young people between 13 and 24 years old.
+Young Life offered CT an exclusive look at these Protestant breakouts from its recent release of The Relate Project, a study which examined the beliefs and aspirations of 7,261 young people between 13 and 24 years old.

 The study covered eight countries: the US, the UK, Mexico, India, Kenya, Uganda, Ethiopia, and Tanzania.
 It surveyed adolescents of various faiths in July and August 2023.
-The sample of Christians from the study included those who identified as Protestant, Catholic, Orthodox, Coptic, or other.
+The sample of Christians from the study also included those who identified as Catholic, Orthodox, Coptic, or other.

 Overall, it found that belief in God is integral in boosting Gen Z’s sense of purpose and well-being.